 If you love lighthouses, you’ll enjoy stopping here as part of your Big Sur itinerary.
 This park is the location of the Point Sur Lightstation.
 Sign up for a tour so you can visit the lighthouse from 1889 and learn about the caretaker’s family.

 You’ll want to add Pfeiffer Big Sur State Park to your Big Sur itinerary.
-One of the best parts is Pfieffer Beach.
+One of the best parts is Pfieffer Beach and one of my top recommended places to stop in Big Sur.
 The sand here looks purple depending on what part of the beach you’re at.
 I’ve seen the green sand beaches of the Big Island before, but have never seen purple sand.
 This is also a fairly empty beach, so take your time enjoying it.

 You can hike and even camp in some parts here, which I’d recommend when the weather is nice.
 Since there’s not much around, it’s a quiet area where you can get lost in nature.